anthonylangsworth/RayTracer/README.md

 ## Overview

-I developed using C# 10 and Visual Studio 2022 on Windows 11.
+I developed this project using C# 10 and Visual Studio 2022 on Windows 11.
 I have not tested in on earlier versions of Visual Studio or other operating systems.

 The ray tracer consists of the following projects:
 1. src/RayTracer: The ray tracing library.